Logo

 Savings accounts are a place to stash money for emergencies or financial goals, such as new furniture or a vacation.
 Savings accounts typically offer higher APYs than checking accounts.
 However, high-yield savings accounts may offer a better return.

 Unlike checking accounts, savings accounts do not typically come with checks or a debit card.
-And some banks and credit unions may charge a fee if you have more than a certain number of withdrawals from your savings account in a month.
+Some banks and credit unions may charge a fee if you have more than a certain number of withdrawals from your savings account in a month.

 Money market accounts